NAFOArt/odesa_sisters/texts/interview.md

 Q: Are you and Antonina really sisters?

-Yes 😊@antoninaodessa is 6 years younger than me, but we are biological sisters.
+Yes @antoninaodessa is 6 years younger than me but we are biological sisters.

 ———

 Q. What were you doing before the war?

-At the time I was the head of Imports and Exports for Campari in Ukraine.
+I was the head of Imports and Exports for Campari in Ukraine.
 I travelled outside of Ukraine frequently and just before the war I had been invited to Japan, but the visa took too long so I couldn’t travel 😭